Dosage Form: capsule

 Labor and Delivery

 The effect of cefaclor on labor and delivery is unknown.

-Safety and effectiveness of this product for use in infants less than 1 month of age have not been established.
+Safety and effectiveness of this product for use in pediatric patients less than 1 month of age have not been established.

 Of the 3703 patients in clinical studies of cefaclor, 594 (16.0%) were 65 and older.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-This drug is known to be substantially excreted by the kidney (see CLINICAL PHARMACOLOGY), and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful in monitor renal function (see DOSAGE AND ADMINISTRATION).
+This drug is known to be substantially excreted by the kidney (See CLINICAL PHARMACOLOGY), and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (See DOSAGE AND ADMINISTRATION).

 Adverse effects considered to be related to therapy with cefaclor are listed below:

 Hypersensitivity reactions have been reported in about 1.5% of patients and include morbilliform eruptions (1 in 100).
 Pruritus, urticaria, and positive Coombs' tests each occur in less than 1 in 200 patients.